Overview of Police Act Authority

 Immediate assistance can also be obtained by contacting the on-duty patrol supervisor or senior constable 24 hours a day, seven days a week.
 The 24 hour non-emergency line for the New Westminster Police Department is 604-525-5411.

 If you’ve recently observed an employee of the New Westminster Police Department going that extra mile, we’d like to hear from you!
-We’re extremely proud of not only our Department, but also of our members and civilian staff.
-Your comments are appreciated.
-You can send comments via email to email@example.com or by calling the on duty Watch Commander at 604-525-5411.
+You can send comments via email to email@example.com or by calling the on-duty Watch Commander at 604-525-5411.
 If you are sending an e-mail or leaving a voice mail message please leave some contact information.
 We’ll be in touch and make sure that the deed does not go unacknowledged.